*If your integration is already configured and you want to learn about the actual usage of the integration, please go here*

 In the project Integration settings window, press settings and choose the ‘Jira project mapped fields’ tab.

 - Choose the Jira field you want to map.
-You can choose Text Fields, Single select lists (text, number, users) and Number fields.
+You can choose Text Fields, Single select lists (text, number, users), Multi-lists, Number and Date fields.

 - Tick the “Add to ‘Fail & Issue’” box if you want this field to appear when reporting an issue from PractiTest to Jira.